-You can call the District Attorney's office and see if they will help you.
+You might also call the District Attorney's office and see if they will help you.
 They file criminal charges against folks.

 Good luck!See question

 Yes, I'm being paranoid.
 But I have had some items stolen, and it got me thinking.
 No, I haven't committed crimes in my home, but who knows what my crazy ex might concoct as "evidence"?
 So the basics is: if she actually broke in, set up an audio/v...

 Unfortunately you might not be paranoid.
 I recommend going to a store like Best Buy and buying a security system.
 I just bought one for our office and it's amazingly easy to set up and cost under $750.
 We have sensors in every room and can tell where and how long anyone is in the office.
 Locks only keep out honest folks.
 Hide the camera good (cover the green light with black tape).
 Or go to a "spy" store and get what you need.
 They have cameras in clocks, teddy bears, etc. You might be surprised to find out who is in your home!

 There are also door bell security systems that run about the same price.See question

 My daughter has primary custody of her daughter.
 Its been over a month and father has not returned her.
 Had to hire lawyer.
 Court won't do writ of attachment.
 Capias warrant issued tuesday its now Thurs and warrant not in system